Configurators

 Docker

-Required TOSCA import: configurators/docker-template.yaml
+Required TOSCA import: configurators/templates/docker.yaml

 (in the unfurl